fare/asdf/README.md

             system definition for asdf-tools
         *   `*.lisp` -- the source code for the `asdf-tools` system, except for the few files below.
+            Check the `.asd` file for the order in which to read them.
     *   Also a couple scripts to help ASDF users:
         *   [load-asdf.lisp](tools/load-asdf.lisp) --
             a working example script to load, configure and use ASDF